The number of two-term tilting complexes over symmetric algebras with radical cube zero: Proof of Main Theorem

-\begin{lemma} Fix a positive integer $k$ and $n:=2k+1$.
+\begin{lemma} Fix an integer $k\ge 1$ and $n:=2k+1$.
 Assume that $G$ consists of an $n$-cycle such that each vertex $v$ in the $n$-cycle is attached to a tree $T_{v}$.
-Then the following statements are equivalent: \begin{itemize} \item[(1)] There exists a map $\epsilon:Q_{0}\to\{ \pm \}$ such that $Q_{\epsilon}$ contains an extended Dynkin quiver of type $\tilde{\mathbb{D}}$ as a subquiver. \item[(2)] $G$ contains an extended Dynkin graph of type $\tilde{\mathbb{D}}$ as a subgraph. \item[(3)] $G$ satisfies one of the following conditions. \begin{itemize} \item[(a)] There is a vertex $v$ in the $n$-cycle such that the degree is at least four. \item[(b)] There is a vertex $v$ in the $n$-cycle such that the degree is exactly three and $T_{v}$ is not Dynkin graph of type $\mathbb{A}$. \item[(c)] $k>1$ and there are at least two vertices in the $n$-cycle such that the degrees are at least three. \end{itemize} \end{itemize} \end{lemma} \begin{proof} (1)$\Leftrightarrow$(2) follows from Proposition \ref{subtree-bipartite}.
-Moreover, we can easily check (2)$\Leftrightarrow$(3) because $\tilde{\mathbb{D}}_{4}$ has exactly one vertex whose degree is exactly four and $\tilde{\mathbb{D}}_{l}$ ($l>4$) has exactly two vertices whose degree is exactly three. \end{proof}
+Then the following statements are equivalent: \begin{enumerate}[\rm (1)] \item There exists a map $\epsilon \colon G_{0} \to\{ \pm 1\}$ such that $G_{\epsilon}$ contains an extended Dynkin graph of type $\widetilde{\mathbb{D}}$ as a subgraph. \item $G$ contains an extended Dynkin graph of type $\widetilde{\mathbb{D}}$ as a subgraph. \item $G$ satisfies one of the following conditions. \begin{enumerate}[\rm (a)] \item There is a vertex $v$ in the $n$-cycle such that the degree is at least four. \item There is a vertex $v$ in the $n$-cycle such that the degree is exactly three and $T_{v}$ is not a Dynkin graph of type $\mathbb{A}$. \item $k\ge 2$ and there are at least two vertices in the $n$-cycle such that the degrees are at least three. \end{enumerate} \end{enumerate} \end{lemma} \begin{proof} (1)$\Leftrightarrow$(2) follows from Proposition \ref{subtree-bipartite}.
+Moreover, we can easily check (2)$\Leftrightarrow$(3) because $\widetilde{\mathbb{D}}_{4}$ has exactly one vertex whose degree is exactly four and $\widetilde{\mathbb{D}}_{l}$ ($l\ge 5$) has exactly two vertices whose degree are exactly three. \end{proof}

-Fix a positive integer $k$ and $n:=2k+1$.
+Fix an integer $k \ge 1$ and $n:=2k+1$.
 By Lemma \ref{remove-ext-D}, we may assume that $G$ is one of the following graphs: